kasznare/kasznare/README.md

 ## Short Bio

-Graduated first as an architectural designer Msc, then studied and got a masters degree Computer science.
+Graduate architectural designer Msc, Computer Science Msc.
-Helped various companies (Studio IN-EX, Melde, Éte, Merkbau) automate their engineering processes.
+Helped various companies (Royal Haskoning, Studio IN-EX, Melde, Éte, Merkbau, 3D Fire Bim) automate their engineering processes.
 Currently leading a small team of 5 people at Studio IN-EX.

-I held various positions as Lead software developer, BIM expert, Project Manager and Consultant.
+I held various positions as Lead software developer, Project Manager and Consultant.

 Creating automation opportunities with software or low code solutions is the most impactful thing I can bring to the table.
 So I'm always **on the lookout for companies in the engineering sector** with a desire to automate.